Jujutsu Kaisen 0 (film): Production

-Discarded content

-MAPPA animator Sunghoo Park originally wanted to cover the Yuta Okkotsu story from the first few episodes of the Jujutsu Kaisen anime based on the original Jujutsu Kaisen 0 by Gege Akutami which serves as the basis for the main series.
-However, the idea was scrapped and the anime but the anime began, with Yuji Itadori's introduction to the world of sorcerers and curses.
+Jujutsu Kaisen 0 is a prequel to the Jujutsu Kaisen television anime by studio MAPPA and based on the manga of the same name by manga artist Gege Akutami.
+Sunghoo Park originally wanted to protagonist Yuta Okkotsu from the first few episodes of the TV series.
+However, the idea was scrapped and the anime began, with Yuji Itadori's introduction to the world of sorcerers and curses similar based on the Jujutsu Kaisen manga.
 In the original format, Park would adapt the series' first three episodes to develop Yuji and then replace him with Okkotsu, but that idea was discarded.
 Park later felt that telling the Jujutsu Kaisen prequel would fit the movie format more than a television series.
 Seko commented that, for the movie to fill two hours, he would need to add new material, such as Okkotsu's past and the relationship between Gojo and Geto.
 Seko said that the action scenes of Akutami's manga are the most important part of that series, he wanted to focus on them in the movie.
 Park agreed and added elements of Chinese movies to the film, which he wanted fans to look forward to.